tu-darmstadt-ros-pkg/dynamixel_ros_control/README.md

 # dynamixel_ros_control

 _dynamixel_ros_control_ is a [ROS2](https://www.ros.org/) driver
-for [Robotics Dynamixel](http://www.robotis.us/dynamixel/) actuators.
+for [Robotis Dynamixel](http://www.robotis.us/dynamixel/) actuators.
 It is based on the  [ros2_control](https://control.ros.org/rolling/index.html) framework and implements a hardware interface.

 **Main features:**